Traditional Plant-Based Cooking

 2 tablespoons plain flour

-• Next, pour in the sauce/stew liquid that you mixed together earlier.
-Season with a few pinches of salt and pepper, although don't add too much salt just now as it will likely not need much seasoning and the flavours will concentrate as the sauce/stew cooks.
+• Next, pour in the stew liquid mixture that you mixed together earlier in a jug.
+Season with a few pinches of salt and pepper, although don't add too much salt just now as it will likely not need much seasoning and the flavours will concentrate as the stew cooks.

 • Stir well and bring to the boil, lower the heat and gently simmer for 8 minutes until the sauce is thick and glossy, and the onions have cooked through.
 Remove the bay leaf and check the seasoning adding salt and pepper if necessary.